 - You are provided a seat in a lower class in which you don’t want to travel.
 However, if you travel in the lower class, you will be provided a refund of the difference in the ticket price and Tatkal charges, if applicable.

 Railway Refund Rules of Premium Tatkal Ticket Cancellation

-- According to IRCTC refund rules, you are not entitled to any refund if you cancel your confirmed Premium Tatkal tickets.
+- According to IRCTC train ticket cancellation charges rule, you are not entitled to any refund if you cancel your confirmed Premium Tatkal tickets.
 Under the PT quota, you cannot book RAC or Waitlisted tickets.

 - You will get a complete refund for your confirmed Premium Tatkal tickets under the same 5 circumstances as mentioned for Tatkal refund rules.

 IRCTC Refund Rules for Partially Confirmed Party or Family Tickets

 - Suppose that you have a family e-Ticket or a party e-Ticket in which some of the seats are confirmed while some others are on the Waitlist or RAC.
 In this case, even the confirmed passengers can get a refund if they choose not to travel, subject to applicable cancellation charges.
 Further, to avail the refund, you will have to cancel the ticket online or file for TDR online at least 30 minutes before the train is set to depart from the station.
 These refund rules are applicable for both general quota and Tatkal quota e-Tickets.

 - In the same scenario, if you have a counter ticket instead of an e-Ticket, you can claim a refund by surrendering your counter ticket up to 30 minutes before the departure of the train.